vienie/Google-IT-Automation-with-Python/README.md

 These are the assessments i did for each of the modules in this course.

+## Using Python to Interact with the Operating System

 **Week 1 - Getting Your Python On**
 - Qwiklabs Assessment: Working with Python Scripts